 Pakistan, which emerged constitutionally as one country in 1947, was in fact “a double country”.
 The two wings were not only separated from each other by more than 1,000 miles, they were also culturally, economically and socially different.

 “The cure, at least as far as the East Bengalis were concerned, proved to be worse than the disease”.

-The relationship between the East and the West wings of Pakistan was the mirror image of the Hindu-Muslim relations in the undivided subcontinent.
+The relationship between the East and the West wings of Pakistan was a mirror image of the Hindu-Muslim relations in the undivided subcontinent.
 The creation of East Pakistan did not resolve the identity crisis of the majority people in the Bangladesh region.
-The political leadership in Pakistan was usurped by the Ashraf and their fellow travellers.
+The political leadership in Pakistan was usurped by the Ashraf and their fellow travelers.

-The disintegration of united Pakistan is not, therefore, in the least surprising.
-However, the way in which Bangladesh was born is unique to South Asia.
-Bangladesh was the product of a sanguinary revolution.
+Therefore, the disintegration of united Pakistan cannot be seen as surprising at all.
+The way in which Bangladesh was born, however, is unique to South Asia.
+Bangladesh was the product of a bloody and violent revolution.
 The Pakistan army had to be defeated physically in 1971 to establish the new state.
-The birth of Bangladesh resolved the dichotomy between religion and habitat, and between extra-territorial and territorial loyalties by recognizing both the facts as a reality in the life of the new nation.
+The birth of Bangladesh resolved the dichotomy between religion & habitat, as well as extra-territorial & territorial loyalties by recognizing both facts as a reality in the life of the new nation.